When is the set of embeddings finite up to isotopy?: Applications

 \subsection{Acknowledgements}

-The author is grateful to A. Skopenkov for continuous attention to the work and also to P. Akhmetiev, D. Crowley, G. Laures, U. Kaiser, U. Koschorke, S. Melikhov, A. Mischenko and V.~Nezhinsky for useful discussions.
+The author is grateful to A. Skopenkov for continuous attention to the work and also to P. Akhmetiev, D. Crowley, G. Laures, U. Kaiser, U. Koschorke, S. Melikhov, A. Mischenko, V.~Nezhinsky, and A.~Zhubr for useful discussions.
+The author is grateful to King Abdullah University of Science and Technology for hosting him during one of the periods of the work over the paper.